 “Imagine the soul of the North Georgia mountains and the legacy of generations of family and friends who play country and bluegrass music.
 Put these in the hands of somebody with undying love of bluegrass and vocal talent to match, and you have singer Frances Mooney.
-Soul and heart, and a commitment that has taken her down bluegrass roads over 41 years, make Frances somebody people stand up and pay attention to, and it happens wherever the band plays.
+Soul and heart, and a commitment that has taken her down bluegrass roads over 50 years, make Frances somebody people stand up and pay attention to, and it happens wherever the band plays.
 Frances isn’t afraid of the emotion that makes a song poignant, lonely, or up beat.
-For over 40 years she’s led Georgia-based groups to regional popularity, and with Fontanna Sunset, Frances wants to shoot toward the moon.”
-Louisa Branscomb
+For over 45 years she’s led Georgia-based groups to regional popularity, and with Fontanna Sunset, Frances wants to shoot toward the moon. ” Louisa Branscomb”

 Band Leader and Atlanta Country Music Hall of Famer, Frances Mooney says, “We feel our approach is unique for many reasons, we’re not afraid of challenges, driving rhythm and power vocals.
-Then too, we aren’t afraid to vary the style, and arrange old country, maybe a little old rock & roll to our shows.
-We add a few original songs, written by the award winning Louisa Branscomb to every show, they are traditional yet creative, with gorgeous melodies that allow for gripping harmony singing and crowd-pleasing.
-“Frances is a veteran, having been in music over 48 years.
+Then too, we aren’t afraid to vary the style, and arrange old country and southern gospel to our shows.
+We even add a few original songs, written by the award winning Louisa Branscomb, Lorraine Jordan, Lisa Schaffer and others keeping them traditional yet creative, with gorgeous melodies that allow for gripping harmony singing and crowd-pleasing.
+“Frances is a veteran, having been in music over 50 years.
 She was a high profile singer and bass player with The Bluegrass Generation in the Louisville bluegrass scene around 1975 in the days when Ricky Skaggs and Vince Gill played bluegrass.
-Both Ricky and Vince helped on a couple of early Generation albums.
-Another well-known member of the Bluegrass Generation was Danny Jones who formally played with Bill Monroe, The Bluegrass Alliance and The Goins Brothers just to name a few.
+Both Ricky and Vince helped on a couple of early Bluegrass Generation albums.
+Another well-known member of the Bluegrass Generation was the late Danny Jones who formally played with Bill Monroe, The Bluegrass Alliance and The Goins Brothers just to name a few.

 In 1981, Frances began to put another band together and named it Indian Summer and they performed at various festivals in the northern and southern states.
 In 1987 Indian Summer won 1st place in the “WPLO” Talent Contest out of 200 entries.
 Skeeter Davis was one of the judges and presented us with the 1st place award, which took us to Nashville, where they performed at Opyrland and the Station Inn.
 The highlight of Indian Summer’s career was October 1990 to be invited by the China Government to Shanghai, China to perform for the Grand Portman Hotel and represent music of the United States.